titonova/awesome-laravel/CONTRIBUTING.md

 - Support Laravel 6 LTS or higher.
 - Use [PSR-4](http://www.php-fig.org/psr/psr-4/) autoloader.
 - Packages must be listed on [Packagist](https://packagist.org/).
-- Packages must have also had 10,000 downloads.
+- Packages must have also had at least 10,000 downloads.
+- Packages must have suitable tests
+- Latest commit < 2 years
 - Utilize [Travis-CI](https://travis-ci.org/) or similar CI tools to automatically check coding standards and run tests.

 ## Adding to the list of Popular Packages